IrlanFreitas/backend-challenge/README.md

 we want to change one of them.
 Conf: For beans injections.

-🕹 Controller/legacy
+🕹 Controller

-I didnt change this package because legacy, there we have endpoints and just call to each service.
+Controller was the past legacy package, there we have endpoints and just call to each service.
 If everything is ok, they will response with an OK code.

 ⚖️ Service